Shreyan1/Sage.AI/README.md

 # Sage.AI 🧙🧠
 Welcome to the Sage.AI project, where technology meets conversation in a unique and engaging way! 🌐💬

+This is just a Readme file.
+For detailed descriptions and processes, please refer to the technical documentaion here - [Technical Documentation for Sage.AI](https://drive.google.com/file/d/1_VFpiMQfQXvEwWGYuCPXUaU0q0qVH6W-/view)

 ## Overview 🌈

 This project is a dynamic AI chatbot with GPT-4-Turbo and Dall-E-3 that helps users harness the power of AI to the next level.
 Powered by a robust tech stack, it seamlessly integrates Flask, HTML, CSS, JavaScript, and the magic of OpenAI's GPT-4-Turbo and Dall-E-3.